rsepulveda911112/fever-2019-team-gplsi/README.md

 To use exported configurations, launch the pipeline with argument:

     PYTHONPATH=src python src/scripts/fever_gplsi/pipeline.py --config <path/to/output/json>

+### Docker images:
+In the docker file is the instructions for building the docker image.
+You only modify the line for copy the fever database.\
+RUN mkdir -p data/fever && wget -O data/fever/fever.db 'http://192.168.100.16:8080/fever.db'

 ### Contacts:
 If you have any questions please contact the authors.
   * Aimée Alonso Reina aimeear1993@gmail.com